charlesvissol/macroconfluence/README.md

 Most interesting macros:
-- slideshow: Powerpoint like macro to integrate slideshow in Confluence pages
+- slideshow: Powerpoint like macro to integrate slideshow in Confluence pages.
+You can:
+-- Slideshow title
+-- title size
+-- Slideshow size (fixed or responsive)
+--
 - language: Option to create English, German and French content
 - SVGInclude: Macro to include SVG with zoom in/out
 - (folder mark) Mark macro: simple macro to add multiple color, font, size, background to Confluence content